kjnodes/story-node-monitoring/README.md

 ## Alerting and Notifications

-Alertmanager triggers alerts and sends notifications when configured conditions are met, such as degraded block synchronization or low peers.
+Alertmanager triggers alerts and sends notifications via Telegram when configured conditions are met, such as degraded block synchronization or low peers.

+### Alerting Rules (Conditions)

+1. Alert if node is not in sync.
+2. The number of connected peers is low.
+3. Block production is stalled.
+4. No metrics received.

+Example of Telegram notification:

 <div style="text-align: center;">
     <img src="images/telegram-alerts.png" alt="image" width="500" />
 </div>

 ## Clean Up All Container Data

+> **Warning:** This will remove all container monitoring stack data.

 To stop and remove the monitoring stack and associated data, execute: